Biology Major BS

 To be eligible for acceptance to the Biology BS major, students must submit a College of Arts and Sciences Undergraduate Program Declaration Form when the following is completed:

-After submission of the Undergraduate Program Declaration Form, students must complete the Biology Program Assessment Survey.
+After submission of the Undergraduate Program Declaration Form, students must then complete the Biology Program Assessment Survey.

 Requirements (64 total credits)